ConsoleTVs/vswr/README.md

   state and returns the new one.
 - `options`: A partial object (meaning all props can be optional / undefined) that accepts the following options:

-  - `revalidate: boolean`: Determines if the mutation should attempt to revalidate the data afterwards.
+  - `revalidate: boolean = true`: Determines if the mutation should attempt to revalidate the data afterwards.
-  - `revalidateOptions: SWRRevalidateOptions`: Determines the revalidation options passed to revalidate in case the parameter `revalidate` is set to true.
+  - `revalidateOptions: Partial<SWRRevalidateOptions> = { ...defaultRevalidateOptions }`: Determines the revalidation options passed to revalidate in case
+    the parameter `revalidate` is set to true.

 ### On specific hooks with keys